-Methamphetamine destroys the body in many ways, but few consequences are as visually stark — or as rapidly progressing — as the severe dental damage that develops in chronic users.
-Dentists and public health researchers call this condition “meth mouth,” and it represents one of the most severe forms of oral disease documented in modern dental literature.
-Understanding what methamphetamine does to the body, why it devastates oral health in particular, and what treatment options exist helps explain why this condition demands attention from healthcare providers across multiple disciplines.
+Methamphetamine harms the body in many ways.
+But few effects are as visually severe — or as fast-moving — as the dental damage that builds up in chronic users.
+Dentists and public health researchers call this condition “meth mouth.”
+It is one of the most severe forms of oral disease in modern dental literature.

 What Is Methamphetamine?

 Methamphetamine is a powerful stimulant drug that acts directly on the central nervous system.
-It crosses the blood-brain barrier readily and triggers a massive surge of dopamine — a neurotransmitter involved in movement, motivation, pleasure, and the brain’s reward circuitry.
-This flood of dopamine produces an intense rush of euphoria, which users describe as arriving faster and hitting harder than the effects of most other stimulant drugs.
+It crosses the blood-brain barrier easily and triggers a massive surge of dopamine — a brain chemical involved in movement, motivation, pleasure, and the brain’s reward system.
+This dopamine flood produces an intense rush of euphoria.
+Users describe it as faster and stronger than the effects of most other stimulants.

-The drug also stimulates the release of norepinephrine and serotonin, producing increased alertness, elevated heart rate, higher blood pressure, and reduced appetite.
-Even in small doses, these physiological effects appear quickly.
+The drug also boosts the release of norepinephrine and serotonin.
+The result is heightened alertness, a faster heart rate, higher blood pressure, and reduced appetite.
+Even small doses produce these effects quickly.

 How People Use Methamphetamine

-The high from methamphetamine begins quickly and fades quickly, which drives users toward a “binge and crash” pattern — taking repeated doses over a period of hours or days to maintain the effect before eventually crashing into an extended period of sleep and exhaustion.
-This cycle intensifies the drug’s damaging effects on the body and makes the psychological pull toward continued use extremely powerful.
+The high comes on quickly and fades quickly.
+That pattern pushes users toward a “binge and crash” cycle.
+They take dose after dose over hours or days to keep the effect going, then crash into a long stretch of sleep and exhaustion.
+This cycle intensifies the body damage and makes the pull toward continued use very hard to break.

 The Scale of Methamphetamine Use

-Methamphetamine use represents a serious and persistent public health challenge.
-Government data from 2008 indicated that approximately 13 million Americans over age 12 had used methamphetamine, with roughly 529,000 identifying as regular users.
-Adolescent exposure is also a documented concern — data from 2007 showed that 4.5 percent of American high school seniors and 4.1 percent of tenth-graders had tried the drug at least once.
+Methamphetamine use is a serious and lasting public health challenge.
+Government data from 2008 found that about 13 million Americans over age 12 had used meth, with around 529,000 considered regular users.
+Adolescent exposure has been a known concern as well.
+Data from 2007 showed that 4.5% of American high school seniors and 4.1% of tenth-graders had tried the drug at least once.

-Treatment admissions for methamphetamine addiction increased by 300 percent between 1996 and 2006, reaching nine percent of all drug treatment admissions nationally.
-Certain states carried a disproportionate burden — Hawaii, for example, showed treatment admission rates for meth at 48.3 percent in 2007, dramatically higher than the national average and reflecting the drug’s particularly deep entrenchment in Hawaiian communities during that period.
+Treatment admissions for meth addiction rose 300% between 1996 and 2006, reaching 9% of all drug treatment admissions nationally.
+Some states carry a heavier burden than others.
+Hawaii, for example, recorded a meth treatment admission rate of 48.3% in 2007 — far above the national average.
+That number reflects how deeply the drug had taken hold in Hawaiian communities during that period.

 Health Effects of Methamphetamine